exoad/kira/specifications/LanguageSpecifications.md

 **Finalizer Block (`finally`):**

-Executed before object deallocation for cleanup of external resources:
+Executed before object deallocation for cleanup of external resources.
+This is not a destructor but a cleanup hook:

+-   Runs during garbage collection or when reference count reaches zero
+-   Used for releasing external resources (files, network connections, etc.)
+-   **Only one `finally` block allowed per class** (compiler error if multiple)
+-   Should not throw exceptions

 > Note: Inheritors cannot modify nor override the finalizer blocks.
 Supplying another finalizer block in a child will just mean that finalizer block is ran after the parent's.